The superbill: what it is and why you need it

 • Bookkeeping related to insurance claims

-If you do not accept a client’s insurance, you do not need to provide a superbill.
-If you are contemplating this option for your practice, there are some disadvantages to consider.
+If you are contemplating offering superbill for insurance for your practice, there are some disadvantages to consider:

-When your client submits a superbill to their insurance plan, it opens the possibility of the insurance company reviewing the client's record.
-When the client submits a superbill, they are asking the insurance company to pay for the service.
+• The insurance company may need to review the client record: When the client submits a superbill, they are asking the insurance company to pay for the service.
 This request opens the door for the insurance company to review the treatment record, notes, etc. for medical necessity.

-Consequently, your documentation must meet the standards and requirements of the insurance company if you provide a superbill to the client.
-If you do provide superbills, familiarize yourself with documentation guidelines to ensure that you write appropriate notes, treatment plans, assessments, etc.
+Consequently documentation must meet the standards and requirements of the insurance company.
+If you provide superbills, familiarize yourself with documentation guidelines to ensure that you write appropriate notes, treatment plans, assessments, etc.

 Start 30-day Free Trial and explore TheraPlatform.
 HIPAA Compliant Video and Practice Management Software for Therapists.